 How to watch the 2023 US Open

-The 2023 US Open, the biggest event in American tennis, is happening right now.
-This year's US Open started Tuesday, August 22 (qualifiers), and runs through Sunday, September 10.
+The 2023 US Open, the biggest event in American tennis, is happening right now and runs through Sunday, Sept.
+10. This year's Open is already history in the making.
+World No. 6, America's Coco Gauff, is the youngest American to reach the US Open semifinals since 1999 when an 18-year-old Serena Williams and 19-year-old Venus Williams did just that.

+On the men's side, American's Francois Tiafoe, Taylor Fritz and Ben Shelton, are the first three American men to advance to the quarterfinals in the same year since 2005.
+The three face some major competition if any hopes to go further.
+Fritz faces world No. 2 Novak Djokovic on Tuesday and Tiafoe and Shelton face off against each other Tuesday as well.

-Whether you're a network TV tennis watcher, or you like to stream your sports, it's never been easier to watch Djokovic and Gauff compete for the championship.
-Likewise, you'll want to tune in to watch Carlos Alcaraz and Iga Swiatek defend their titles.
+Whether you're a network TV tennis watcher, or you like to stream your sports, it's never been easier to watch Tiafoe and Gauff compete for the championship.
+Likewise, you'll want to tune in to watch Carlos Alcaraz defend his title.

 ESPN and ESPN+ will air the US Open this year.
 Here's what you need to know to tune in and watch the action.